-Faculty of the Department of Health Outcomes & Biomedical Informatics provide leadership in prevention science, health promotion, policy evaluation research, health disparities, and health outcomes studies.
+Faculty of the Department of Health Outcomes & Biomedical Informatics provide leadership in prevention science, health promotion, policy evaluation research, health disparities, health outcomes studies, implementation science and biomedical informatics.
 The department engages in health care outcomes research and preventive interventions across the lifespan, including risk behavior reduction, alcohol and drug abuse prevention, community intervention trials, health care quality and outcomes for disadvantaged populations, and health care economics and delivery system factors related to the quality and outcomes of cancer care.
-Click on each of the icons below to explore our current research emphases or explore individual faculty members’ research agendas on their faculty profile pages.

 Faculty collaborate extensively with researchers at the University of Florida Health Sciences Center—the most comprehensive health science center in the Southeast—as well as with other departments at the University of Florida and at other universities.
 Another key partner is the University of Florida’s Institute for Child Health Policy.
 This transdiciplinary research institute, established in 1988, is dedicated to improving children’s health through rigorous science.